How I think about AI transformation

 Through my own implementation work and hundreds of conversations with leaders navigating AI adoption, I identified a pattern that repeats with remarkable consistency.
 It shows up in organizations of every size, across every industry, regardless of how sophisticated their technology stack is.

 The pattern has three failure modes.
 Every struggling AI initiative I have observed falls into at least one of them.
-Most fall into all three: a capability gap where the workforce can’t operate in an AI-augmented environment, a design gap where AI systems interact with human work without boundaries or explainability, and a leadership gap where leaders are destroying the trust that adoption requires.
+Most fall into all three: a capability gap where the workforce can’t operate in an AI-augmented environment, an authority gap where AI systems make consequential decisions without clear boundaries, explainability, or defensibility, and a leadership gap where leaders are destroying the trust that adoption requires.

 Understanding these failure modes led me to a conclusion that shaped everything I’ve built since: successful AI transformation requires three dimensions evolving together.
 Not sequentially.
 Not independently.
 Together.